Visit page

 By Sonia Trevino

 When I let people know that I would be retiring at the end of 2024, I was met with, “What?
 No, you can’t.
 The profession will not be the same without you.”
 While I was humbled by those sentiments, these are truths: The sun will still rise in the east and set in the west; life will go on; I believe there is a God; and the profession will be fine when I ultimately leave for good.
-But for now, I am leaving full-time employment after 41 years — but I’m not leaving the profession.
+For now I am leaving full-time employment after 41 years, but I’m not leaving the profession.
 In fact, I am excited to take this step to fully embrace my longtime passion of working with students.

 With son Ruben